 As those elements are established, a Social Media Specialist also needs to measure results by tracking metrics and insights on each platform.
-There are tools that help consolidate these results so that it’s easy to see which channels are most effective and what content elicit the most engagement.
-With this data, Social Media Specialists are able to experiment with new content and optimize high-performing posts.
+There are social media marketing tools that help consolidate these results so that it’s easy to see which channels are most effective and what content elicits the most engagement.
+With this data, Social Media Specialists are able to experiment with new content and optimize high-performing social media posts.

-Social Media Specialists spend their days planning and executing social media strategy, creating and publishing content to a variety of platforms and interacting with their communities and audiences.
+Social Media Specialists spend their days planning and executing social media strategies, creating and publishing content to a variety of platforms, and interacting with their communities and audiences.

 A Social Media Specialist also needs to measure results by tracking metrics and insights on each platform.
-There are tools that help consolidate these results so that it’s easy to see which channels are most effective and what content elicit the most engagement.
+There are social media management tools that help consolidate these results so that it’s easy to see which channels are most effective and what content elicits the most engagement.

 The goal is to gradually achieve superior customer engagement and intimacy, website traffic, and revenue by strategically exploiting all aspects of the social media marketing roadmap.

-Social Media Specialists should have a solid understanding of how each social media channel works and how to optimize content so that it is engaging on those channels.
+Social Media Specialists should have a solid understanding of how each social media channel works and how to optimize content so that it is engaging across multiple social media channels.
 You are responsible for joining relevant conversations on behalf of the brand and “soft selling” the product by providing support to current and prospective customers.